ooddle

 How ooddle Builds This Into Your Day

 ooddle includes a dedicated nausea breathing track in the Mind pillar with calm, steady audio cues that work even when you cannot tolerate visual focus.
-The track is intentionally short and quiet, designed for users who feel terrible.
+The track is intentionally short and quiet, designed for users who feel terrible and need something that does not demand attention or willpower.

 This technique should not replace medical care for serious or prolonged nausea.
 Talk to a clinician if nausea is persistent or severe.
-As a complementary tool, however, slow nasal breathing is one of the best things you can have in your back pocket.
+As a complementary tool, however, slow nasal breathing is one of the best things you can have in your back pocket for the small and medium nausea moments that medication is not always available or appropriate for.

 Ready to try something different?